section-engineering-education/engineering-education/content/articles/transacting-erc20-tokens-brownie/index.md

 ### Introduction
 ERC20 tokens are a representation of something on the Ethereum Blockchain.
 They can reference a representation of Gold, in which case those tokens are very valuable.
 They can also reference a representation of someone's toenails, in which case those tokens are somewhat less valuable.

+### Objectives
-In this tutorial, you are going to do the following:
+In this article, you will obtain all the knowledge you need to deploy and transact your own ERC20 token, by doing the following:

 - Create your own ERC20 token
 - Deploy your token to a local blockchain.
 - Make transactions using your token